1793

 AT&T (USA)

-(three dots three dashes three dots, in Morse code) adopted as the
+(three dots, three dashes, three dots, in Morse code) adopted

 international call for help at sea (by